UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 # String Match

 String match takes one string (called the text), and 1 or more additional strings (called the keys), and finds all locations where the keys appear in the text.
-There are multiple different possible output formats for string matching, this project uses the output format from the [PFAC](https://github.com/pfac-lib/PFAC/) project, described as below:
+There are multiple different possible output formats for string matching, this project uses the output format from the [PFAC](https://github.com/pfac-lib/PFAC/) project, as described below:
 - The output is an array of the same length as the text
-- The elements of the output array are 32 bits
+- The elements of the output array are 32 bit ints
 - Each elements represents if there was a match with a key at that position in the text
-    - 0 in the output represents no match
+    - 0 in the output represents no match at the given position
-    - non-zero means that the key with that index matches at that position (indexs start at 1)
+    - A non-zero value in the output means that the key with that index matches at that position (indices start at 1)
 - For keys that are prefixes of other keys, the longest matching key is always given as the result

 For example: